ryanmelt/qtbindings/README.md

 2. Edit BuildWindowsGems.bat to ensure all paths are correct
 3. Run: BuildWindowsGems.bat

-Note: The gem is built two times to create two FAT binaries which will work on Ruby 2.4 (x64/x86).
+Note: The gem is built two times to create two FAT binaries which will work on Ruby 2.4 and higher (x64/x86).

 After building the gem, verify the examples work by running: